Objectives of the Better Regulation agenda

 The Commission is assessing the performance of existing EU laws and making changes where necessary to keep them fit for purpose.

-- The Regulatory Fitness and Performance (REFIT) programme was established in 2012 to make EU law simpler and to reduce unnecessary costs of regulation while still achieving benefits.
+• The Regulatory Fitness and Performance (REFIT) programme was established in 2012 to make EU law simpler and to reduce unnecessary costs of regulation while still achieving their objectives.
+Potential for simplification and burden reduction is always considered when legislation is evaluated and revised.
+All revisions of EU legislation are included under REFIT and aim to achieve burden reduction and simplification.

 Every year, the Commission presents an overview of its efforts on simplification and burden reduction in the Annual Burden Survey.
-It also regularly monitors the programme’s progress in the REFIT scoreboard.
+It also monitors regularly how simplification and burden reduction opportunities are considered throughout the policymaking cycle in the REFIT scoreboard.

 Ensuring Quality